 What is a Walking Foot Attachment Used for?

-A sewing machine walking foot travels slowly over different types of fabric and helps to produce a smoother, more professional look.
-It is invaluable in thick quilting projects, but its job does not end there.
+It is invaluable in thick quilting projects, including stitch in the ditch quilting but its job does not end there.
 The extra set of teeth to grip material from above makes this gadget ideal for use over thick fabrics or bulky seams.
 The teeth on the top help grip stretch material as well as silky fabrics.

 One of its great assets can be seen when stripes or plaids are to be sewn.
 The walking foot holds the fabric in place for accurate matching of stripes.